semana-io/hack-me/README.md

 Let's fork the project on your Github.

-At the end, push all changes and create a pull request.
+At the end, push all changes on your repository and send the link.

 ## How to run and test